Chief Engagement Officer

 Cynthia also designed a Second Victims Program for the treatment of secondary trauma experienced by medical professionals including physicians, nurses, EMTs, and first responders who work with traumatized patients.
 This series of workshops is based on cutting-edge research on trauma’s impact on the brain and relationships.
 The program helps professionals identify the ways in which secondary trauma impacts their work and offers practical tools to restore nervous system balance and improve relationships.

 Candice is passionate about empowering others to change dysfunctional behaviors and improve their lives.
 She is a Licensed Clinical Professional Counselor, a Certified Sex Addictions Therapist, and is trained in EMDR and Emotionally Focused Therapy.
-Candice earned a bachelor’s degree in psychology from the University of Texas at Austin and a master’s degree in counseling from National-Louis University.
+Candice earned a Master’s Degree in Counseling from National-Louis University.

 She has worked extensively with children and adolescents in both developmental and emotional health.
 In this work, Candice learned a great deal about the complexities of family dynamics and how these factors affect development.
 She has also spent significant time working with adults in a community agency setting; participating in the treatment of chronic mental illness, crisis intervention and individual and group therapy.
 She is dedicated to continuing and expanding her work in the counseling field and genuinely enjoys learning in all forms.
 Candice’s primary focus over the last 4 years has been treating clients that struggle with sex addiction and the under-lying trauma that often precedes this struggle.
 She is committed to helping clients heal from old wounds and understand how these early injuries may be impacting current relationships.